vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 4. Click **Comment**.

-Whenever you create an issue, or a comment on a pull request or commit, you also can include other GitHub users or teams into the conversation by performing a **mention** of them in the commentís body.
+Whenever you create an issue, or a comment on a pull request or commit, you also can include other GitHub users or teams into the conversation by performing a **mention** of them in the comment‚Äôs body.
 If you are familiar with Twitter, this feature will look very familiar.

 #### To mention a Github user in a comment: